 In the previous, we learned to delete a named range from the entire workbook.
 But what should we do to delete the named range from a specific worksheet?
 Don’t worry.
 The answer lies in the following steps.
 So, follow them sequentially.

 If we expand the Name Box, we can see two named ranges in this sheet.
 ID and Units.
-And these ranges are highlighted in the following image also.
+These ranges are highlighted in the following image.

 - Now, bring another code module like Example 1 and paste the following code there.